Photographs of Albany, New York - Historical Landmarks & Architecture

 Fine Art Western Photography Prints

-“I like old corrals and sagebrush,” Ian Tyson once sang, and that line has stuck with me for years.
-Not because it’s poetic — though it is — but because it’s true.
+“I like old corrals and sagebrush,” Ian Tyson once sang, and that line has stayed with me for years.
+Not because it’s poetic—though it is—but because it’s accurate.
 Old corrals say more about the American West than most people realize.

 Photographing Old Corrals in the American West

-I’ve been photographing working landscapes of the West for years — ranches, grazing land, water sources, and the structures that quietly support them.
-Corrals often sit just off the main road, easy to pass without a second glance.
-But when you slow down, they reveal something deeper.
+I’ve spent years photographing working landscapes across the West—ranches, grazing land, water sources, and the structures that support them.
+Corrals often sit in the places you least expect, easy to pass without notice.
+But when you slow down, they begin to reveal something deeper.

-These photographs were made on location throughout the West, often in remote ranching areas, using natural light and a documentary approach.
-I’m interested in the honest presence of these places — not recreating the past, but acknowledging it.
+These corral photographs are made using natural light and a documentary approach.
+I’m not interested in recreating the past, but in acknowledging it as it exists now.

 An old corral isn’t nostalgia.
 It’s evidence.

 Corrals are where cattle were gathered, sorted, branded, treated, and shipped.
-They’re places of work, pressure, patience, and routine.
-Over time, many were replaced by steel systems or abandoned entirely as ranching operations modernized or disappeared.
+They are places of work—defined by repetition, pressure, and routine.
+Over time, many have been replaced or abandoned as ranching operations changed.

-Photographing these structures preserves a visual record of a West that is still present, but increasingly easy to overlook.
+Corrals are rarely photographed as standalone subjects, yet they hold the structure of the work itself.
+Photographing them preserves a record of a West that still exists—but is increasingly easy to overlook.

 • Hospitality spaces and lodges